shanybar/event_entity_coref_ecb_plus/README.txt

-Please go over the module_versions.txt file before running this code.
+Please go over the module_versions.txt file and the config_files_readme.txt before running any code.

 1) Extraction of gold mentions and documents from the ECB+ corpus:
 ------------------------------------------------------------------